-Our volunteer instructors tell us time and time again that involvement in SWAM has been one of the most rewarding experiences of their time at Queen's University.
+Our volunteer instructors (called swim buddies) tell us time and time again that involvement in SWAM has been one of the most rewarding experiences of their time at Queen's University.
 SWAM instructors come from diverse backgrounds and are involved in all different fields and levels of study at Queen's.
 The unique personal strengths and experiences which each instructor brings to the program are a big part of what makes us such a vibrant and successful organization.

-Please note that our instructors are recruited and teach strictly on a volunteer basis and do not receive monetary compensation of any kind.
+Please note that our swim buddies are recruited and teach strictly on a volunteer basis and do not receive monetary compensation of any kind.
 They may not be trained as formal swim instructors or lifeguards.

-Instructors are expected to be present at the pool 5-10 minutes before lessons start and then to work with their assigned student in the pool for 30 minutes each week, for a 10-week session.
+Instructors are expected to be present at the pool 5-10 minutes before lessons start and then to work with their assigned student in the pool for 30 minutes to an hour each week, for a 10-week session.
 Since the same child and instructor are paired together for an entire session, it is imperative that instructors do not miss any lessons to allow for continuity of instruction and to help build a bond of trust and reliability between student and teacher!